India, Buddhism, and Zen Enlightenment

 SUDDEN OR GRADUAL ENLIGHTENMENT?
 Rev Vajra Karuna

 I started study-practice under a man who himself had Awakened to the Absolute under the grace and light of the venerated Indian holy man, the Bhagavan Sri Ramana Maharshi.
 Much to my mentor's chagrin, in my study-pactice, he discerned little or no headway over the years on my part.
 He decided my approach and temperment suited more of what Zen had to offer than what was found on the Indian side of things.
 In so saying, he arranged for me study under the noted Japanese Zen master Yasutani Hakuun Roshi.
 That too, did not reach the results he had hoped for.
 Knowing that as a young boy I had met with the American Franklin Merrell-Wolff high in the mountains of the Sierras with somewhat striking results, and, in that I would not quit bugging him, in a last ditch effort he decided I needed something in-between Yasutani and his own teaching.
-In 1965 he arranged for me to go to Connecticut and visit a nearly invisible man of great spiritual prowess by the name of Alfred Pulyan.
-Just as spring was reaching its final count down I showed up at Pulyan's wooded rural compound and began a most unsual almost non-study study --- the visit growing well past the middle of summer because, I'm sure, of my mentor's pull and Pulyan's own graciousness.
+In 1965, through connections with Pulyan's Teacher who he apparently knew, having met her during his travels in India, my mentor arranged for me to go to Connecticut and visit a nearly invisible man of great spiritual prowess by the name of Alfred Pulyan.
+Just as spring reached its final count down and the warmth of summer was coming on I showed up at Pulyan's wooded rural compound and began a most unsual almost non-study study --- the visit eventually growing into the end of summer because, I'm sure, of my mentor's pull and Pulyan's own graciousness.
 Before I could return the following year Pulyan died.

 People constantly ask if my stay with Alfred Pulyan ended in a positive outcome.
 As stated above, initially I had not had much actual success along the path.
 My mentor sending me to Pulyan in 1965 and the events that followed in May of 1969 as presented briefly in the paragraph below and more indepth in Dark Luminosity are all part of the Dharmadhatu.
 Nothing stands alone.
 Additional contributing co-factors was my earlier childhood experience with Franklin Merrell-Wolff as well as doing months and months of hard time in a Zen Monastery high in the mountains somewhere along the southern edge of the Qinghai-Tibet plateau.
 Although it is extracted from its original context below, when asked, I usually refer them to the following paragraph that shows up on page two of the previously cited ZEN ENLIGHTENMENT: The Path Unfolds: